siunam321/CTF-Writeups/Bug-Bounty/Wordfence/how-i-found-my-first-vulnerabilities-in-6-different-wordpress-plugins-part-1/README.md

 Now you might be saying: Let's use this PHP wrapper to read arbitrary files!

 Well, nope.
-You can't read the contents of the file.
+You can't read the contents of the file by copying it to a readable path (`/wp-content/uploads/bitforms/icons/<filename>`).
 This is because the file validation will NOT pass.

 > Note: Before version 2.13.4, we can read the contents of the file, because there's no file validation.

+Plus, the contents of the file **is NOT being displayed** being displayed via `echo` or other functions.

+Hmm...
+Is this a deadend?

 In [0xL4ugh CTF 2024](https://ctftime.org/event/2216), I solved a web challenge called "Ghazy Corp" (Writeup [here](https://siunam321.github.io/ctf/0xL4ugh-CTF-2024/Web/Ghazy-Corp/)).
 The solution of this challenge is to use **PHP filter chain to leak the file contents via error-based oracle**.